What is Mate in Argentina and how is it made?

 What is Mate in Argentina?

-In this informative article about Argentinean culture we are going to talk about Argentinean Mate and why is so great!
+In this informative article about Argentinean culture we are going to talk about Argentinean Mate and why it’s so great!

 Not only that, though, this article will even give you instructions on how to make some for yourself at home!